EricMFink/PRcasebook/Chapters/Part1 - Law as a Regulated Profession/Law as a Profession.md

 The notaries and foreign lawyers offer two interesting footnotes to unauthorized urban practice.The New York bar attributed the notarial problem to the city's large foreign population.
 The bar associations attacked "ignorant foreigners coming from countries where the 'notary' is a quasi-lawyer" for supposing that notaries were capable of performing legal actions.
 Eventually, perhaps because America entered the First World War as France's ally, the committee's remarks became a little less nativistic.
 The (later) foreign lawyer problem was similar; foreigners arriving in the 1930s often saw fit to advise fellow countrymen concerning the laws of their own land, something the bar association originally tried to attack, but later permitted.
 But the chief problem with foreign lawyers was their procuring offshore divorces for clients, something which drove the bar committees quite mad.
 Under the heading of foreign lawyers came also those large law firms from other American cities that opened New York offices.
 These provide the lone example in these data of a conflict, within the qualitatively new big-business jurisdiction, between members of the upper tier of the profession.
 Although these invaders were nationally reputable firms, the New Yorkers insisted that they announce on their letterheads their incapability of New York practice.
 The competition for the new commercial work was so intense as to cause fighting within the profession.

 The American rural scene was quite different.
-There lawyers were scarce and even lawyers were frank about the necessity of nonlawyers doing some legal work.
+There lawyers were scarce and even lawyers were frank about the necessity of non-lawyers doing some legal work.
 In 1921, half of Pennsylvania's counties had less than forty lawyers apiece, and a quarter had less than twenty.
 Justices of the peace, aldermen, notaries, prothonotaries, and various other officials and laymen had perforce to do a variety of lawyers' work.
 Complaints about this practice surfaced most in the smaller cities like Wilkes-Barre, Allentown, and Williamsport, where the clearly defined legal systems of the cities met the locally negotiated divisions of labor characteristic of the true countryside.
 The rural conflicts concerned basic heartland legal work in land and property and betray all the usual signs of invasion of an underserved jurisdiction.
 It is striking, by comparison with the urban data, that Pennsylvania shows no sign whatever of the problems associated with collections—complaints about letters, about representation on retainer, about debt work.
 This too signifies a retreat to heartland work.

 Surprisingly, many problems related to the new government business—tax appeals and advocacy before minor and government tribunals—seem to be equally split between urban and rural American lawyers.
 The presumption that governmental work provided an expansion area mainly for upper-tier urban lawyers may thus be incorrect.
 The tax advice findings do support it, for that problem is a largely urban matter.
 But still, the government work may have offered more general opportunities than it seemed at the outset.
 Perhaps it was the attempt to enter this new jurisdiction that left the rural lawyers so open to invasion in their land and property work.

 [ … ]

+\halfsep